JiyoungLee90/Predictive-Policing/README.md

 ## Productionisation

-The final model was deployed as a web application where users can input variables such as crime type and location of their interest to get the predicted number of crimes for a given month.
+The final model was deployed as a web application where users can input values to variables such as crime type and location of their interest to get the predicted number of crimes for a given month.
 The web application was built using Flask and deployed to an online platform for public access.

 **The crime prediction model is accessible via https://crime-prediction-model.herokuapp.com**